 Pain in the shoulders or arms, when moving the head, or pain that returns after going away for a few days, may be a sign of a more serious neck injury.

-Symptoms of whiplash may be relieved with over-the-counter pain relievers (such as aspirin, acetaminophen, or ibuprofen) and by avoiding activities, such as lifting or sports, that make the pain and stiffness worse.
+Symptoms of whiplash may be relieved with over-the-counter pain relievers (such as acetaminophen or ibuprofen) and by avoiding activities, such as lifting or sports, that make the pain and stiffness worse.
 If pain persists or is intense, the doctor may prescribe pain medicines and recommend a soft neck collar to support the neck.

 WebMD Medical Reference from Healthwise